 Australia cannot and should not try to do everything in the health sector of PNG: instead, Australia should target its support geographically to maximise impact, whilst also helping PNG make better use of its own existing financial and human resources in the health sector.
 Australia's relations with PNG have, particularly since the recent White Paper, been transitioning from a donor - recipient relationship to an economic and strategic partnership.
-Australia can best assist PNG by helping PNG use its own financial and human resources in the health sector to achieve more effective, efficient, equitable and sustainable outcomes in the health sector.
+Australia can best assist PNG by helping PNG use its own financial and human resources in the health sector to achieve more effective, efficient, equitable and sustainable outcomes.
 Australia can do that directly, through policy influence, technical assistance, and carefully targeted direct funding of essential services; and indirectly through Australia's membership and cofinancing with multilateral development banks and the UN.
-Australia can be particularly helpful by concentrating its support on a few selected provinces in PNG, piloting, testing and demonstrating how health services can be made more accessible and effective especially through primary health care for the large rural population.
-A focus on selected provinces, and a focus on "action learning" can build the evidence base for stronger policies and programs by GoPNG, DFAT, and other development partners.
+Australia can be particularly helpful by concentrating its support on a small number of selected provinces in PNG (up to a total of 6), piloting, testing and demonstrating how health services can be made more accessible and effective especially through primary health care for the large rural population.
+A focus on a small number of selected provinces, and an adaptive programming approach can build the evidence base for stronger policies and programs by GoPNG, DFAT, and other development partners with respect to other provinces nation-wide.